-Taxation of U.S. Stockholders on a Redemption of Preferred Stock

-In general, a redemption of any preferred stock will be treated under Section 302 of the Code as a distribution that is taxable at ordinary U.S. federal income tax rates as a dividend (to the extent of our current or accumulated earnings and profits), unless the redemption satisfies certain tests set forth in Section 302(b) of the Code enabling the redemption to be treated as a sale of the preferred stock (in which case the redemption will be treated in the same manner as a sale described in "- Taxation of U.S. Stockholders on the Disposition of Capital Stock" above).
+Taxation of U.S. Stockholders on a Redemption of Preferred Stock accumulated earnings and profits), unless the redemption satisfies certain tests set forth in Section 302(b) of the Code enabling the redemption to be treated as a sale of the preferred stock (in which case the redemption will be treated in the same manner as a sale described in "- Taxation of U.S. Stockholders on the Disposition of Capital Stock" above).
 The redemption will satisfy such tests and be treated as a sale of the preferred stock if the redemption: